Codogno rail crash

 The Codogno rail crash happened at Codogno, Italy, in the early evening of 9 December 1957.
-Fifteen people lost their lives, and at least 30 were seriously injured.
+Fifteen people were killed, and at least 30 were seriously injured.

-Description

-At 18:19 on 9 December 1957, the Milan–Rome express, while travelling through Codogno at a speed of 130 km/h, struck a truck loaded with bran, which had been trapped by a level crossing it was unable to cross in time.
+At 18:19 on 9 December 1957, the Milan–Rome express, while travelling through Codogno at a speed of 130 km/h, struck a truck loaded with bran, which had become stuck at a level crossing.
 The train then derailed and brought down a cast iron pylon.

-The accident caused the deaths of fifteen people, including several truck drivers, and injured over thirty others.
+Fifteen people, including several truck drivers, were killed, and more than 30 other people were injured.